 The notion of organizationality also emphasizes that coworking spaces have the potential to act as collective actors (Dobusch and Schoeneborn, 2015) – something that has not been accounted for by prior research.
 We suggest that the collective actorhood of coworking spaces may matter not only internally, but also when coworking collectives act upon and relate to their external environment (e.g., relate to business firms, political agencies, investors, urban planners, etc.).
 Indeed, some multinational operators of coworking spaces, such as WeWork for instance, have grown to become powerful actors with vast potential in shaping not only how people work, but also how they live and spend their leisure time (Rosman, 2017).
 Their actions and decisions can profoundly shape the urban environment and the contemporary culture of work.
 Future research needs to explore in further detail the collective actorhood of coworking spaces and examine how they shape cultures of work and life.

 Moreover, our findings highlight need for a more critical engagement with the phenomenon of coworking.
 For one thing, there is nothing inherent about the organizationality of coworking spaces that guarantees that one’s job is going to be filled with autonomy and self-determination.
 Where people spend their working days may be a choice but the details of what they work on may not be their choice; especially, if they have a client with immediate needs.
-Moreover, while the organizationality of coworking may serve as a way to cope with some of the vagaries of markets forces (e.g., testing ideas backstage before entering the competition of the market), it does not provide the securities afforded by contractual employment.
+Indeed, while the organizationality of coworking may serve as a way to cope with some of the vagaries of markets forces (e.g., testing ideas backstage before entering the competition of the market), it does not provide the securities afforded by contractual employment.
 The organizationality of coworking offers little in terms sickness benefits, maternity or paternity leave, and trade union representation.
 So far, the literature pays too little attention to such socio-economic and political implications of coworking.
 Indeed, the primary focus has been on how it provides solutions to the difficulties independent workers face (Gerdenitsch et al., 2016; Petriglieri et al., 2018).
 However, how coworking can perpetuate or even generate social problems is yet to be studied.
 Recognizing the organizational dimension of coworking spaces can be a first step in this direction.

 CONCLUSION